Written by Mojo, reviewed by Amanda Barge, Psychosexual and Relationship Therapist

 Here are some of the wider effects that erectile dysfunction can have on marriage:

 Mojo is here to provide a safe, secure, and supportive platform which can help both you and your partner tackle any ED issues, before they lead to any wider issues in your marriage.
-Explore your free trial today.
+Explore your trial today.

 A sexless marriage may be defined as a low-sex or no-sex marriage.
 One study revealed that 1 in 10 married couples hadn’t had sex in the last year.